 Interstate 580 Nevada

-Opened at 10 AM on August 2, 2017,8 the 3.146 mile link from Fairview Drive (Exit 38) south to U.S. 50 and 395 at South Carson Street completed the 35-mile Interstate.
-Exit numbers along I-580 use U.S. 395 mileposts, counting up from the California state line at Topaz Lake.
+Opened at 10 AM on August 2, 2017,8 the 3.146 mile long link from Fairview Drive (Exit 38) south to U.S. 50 and U.S. 395 at S Carson Street completed the 35 mile route.
+Exit numbers along I-580 use U.S. 395 mileposts, increasing from the California state line at Topaz Lake.

 Interstate 580 in Nevada is part of High Priority Corridor 68: Washoe County Corridor and U.S. 95 Las Vegas to Reno Corridor.

 Planning for the North-South Freeway in Reno started in 1957.
 Studies underway by 1963 resulted in a recommended freeway alignment in 1968.
 Community opposition however, and lawsuits filed in 1972 and 1973, required an Environmental Impact Study (EIS) be conducted.
 Meanwhile work on the freeway north from Reno was underway, with U.S. 395 completed from Exit 35 (formerly Exit 67) (2nd Street / Glendale Avenue) to Exit 72 (North Virginia Street) at Panther Valley.
 This section opened to traffic in 1973.3